TariqAlmazyad/TuwaiqAcademyRiyadhSwift/Projects/Project_3.md

-# (Group Project) Students will be assigned to a practical project to develop their skills in UICollectionView, UITableView, UITabView, Delegation & Protocols, UINavigationView.
+# (Group Project OR Individual) Students will be assigned to a practical project to develop their skills in UICollectionView, UITableView, UITabView, Delegation & Protocols, UINavigationView.

 ## Coffee gathering (GGD)